atombrenner/aws-image-optimizer/README.md

 ## Configuration

 The following environment variables must be specified.
-For `npm start` it is recommended to create a `.env` file and also configure AWS credentials
+For `npm start` it is recommended to create a `.env` file and configure AWS credentials

 | Environment Variable      | Explanation                                                                 |
 | ------------------------- | --------------------------------------------------------------------------- |